umautobots/failing-to-learn/README.md

 ### Introduction

 The paper presents a method to identify false negatives made by single frame object detectors on unlabeled datasets.
-For more details, please refer to our paper in IEEE Xplore (https://ieeexplore.ieee.org/document/8412512/) or the accepted version in arxiv(https://arxiv.org/pdf/1707.00051.pdf).
+Our paper has been accepted in RA-L and will be presented at IROS 2018 in Madrid, Spain.
+For more details, please refer to our published paper in IEEE Xplore (https://ieeexplore.ieee.org/document/8412512/) or the accepted version in arxiv(https://arxiv.org/pdf/1707.00051.pdf).

 ### License